gSchool/stoplight-event-exercise/README.md

 Add DOM event listeners and handlers to toggle the on/off state of three bulbs.

-- When a user clicks on the "Stop" button, toggle the stop bulb's color.
+- When a user clicks on the "Stop" button, toggle the [stop bulb's color][stop-color].
-- When a user clicks on the "Slow" button, toggle the slow bulb's color.
+- When a user clicks on the "Slow" button, toggle the [slow bulb's color][slow-color].
-- When a user clicks on the "Go" button, toggle the go bulb's.
+- When a user clicks on the "Go" button, toggle the [go bulb's color][go-color].

 **TIP**: All three bulbs can be on/off independently of one another.